rakutenanalytics/ios-rakutenanalytics/README.md

 ~~~

 @section analytics-appstore AppStore Submission Procedure
-When releasing your application to the AppStore, Apple now asks that you **disclose your usage of the advertising identifier (IDFA)**.
+Apple requests that you **disclose your usage of the advertising identifier (IDFA)** when releasing your application to the App Store.

 @image html appstore-idfa.png "IDFA usage disclosure" width=80%

 #### 1. Serve advertisements within the app.
-Please check this box if any of the following points apply:
+Check this box if any of the following options apply to your app:
-- You show ads anywhere in your app.
+- You app contains advertisements.
-- You are using the **[discover](../discover-latest)** module of our SDK.
+- You are using the **[discover](../discover-latest)** SDK module.

 #### 2. Attribute this app installation to a previously served advertisement
-Our SDK uses the IDFA for install attribution.
-Please select this check box.
+Check this checkbox.
+The Rakuten SDK uses the IDFA for install attribution.

 #### 3. Attribute an action taken within this app to a previously served advertisement
-Our SDK uses the IDFA for re-engagment ads attribution.
-Please select this check box.
+Check this checkbox.
+The Rakuten SDK uses the IDFA for re-engagment ads attribution.

 #### 4. iOS Limited Ad Tracking
-Our SDK fully complies with Apple requirement below:
+The Rakuten SDK fully complies with Apple requirement below:

 > Check the value of this property before performing any advertising tracking.
 If the value is NO, use the advertising identifier only for the following purposes: frequency capping, conversion events, estimating the number of unique users, security and fraud detection, and debugging.

-Our SDK uses the IDFA only for: `conversion events, estimating the number of unique users, security and fraud detection`.
+The Rakuten SDK only uses the IDFA for `conversion events, estimating the number of unique users, security and fraud detection`.

 @section analytics-changelog Changelog